Occupational Science Mobilization Initiative

 The successful candidate for this position will demonstrate the following qualities:

-- A passion for occupational science
+- A burgeoning interest in or passion for occupational science

 - The ability to multi-task, take initiative, and work independently